denisecase/ccsc-regional-treasurer-instructions/README.md

 cost per registrant.)
 Also any amount over your budget for extra meals and proceedings will automatically cover any additional expenses for meals or for proceedings.
+4. Submit next year's conference budget to CCSC Comptroller the week following your regional conference.

 The IRS is requiring additional information in our annual return.
 The CCSC Treasurer must be able to place all expenditures into one of three